 - I used ready prepared chopped and roasted hazelnuts for this recipe.
 You can roasted and chop your own too.
 To roast, place onto a baking tray and put in the oven for 15 minutes at 180C.
 Every 5 minutes, stir them around on the tray.
 If they have skins on, take them out of the oven and let them cool, then wrap them in a tea towel and shake them around and the skins will come off.
 You can then chop them up.

 - You can use any other brand of chocolate hazelnut spread, it doesn’t have to be Nutella.
-Just remember if you use a lower sugar brand, the topping won’t be as sweet.
+Just be aware if you use a lower sugar brand, the topping won’t be as sweet.

 - For the milk, you can use plant milk or cow’s milk.
 Both will work so you can easily make them dairy free by using plant milk.